-Visiting (temporary) students most commonly will come to the ISU College of Veterinary Medicine to participate in VM4 (senior student) rotations.
+Visiting (temporary) students generally come to the ISU College of Veterinary Medicine to participate in VM4 (senior student) rotations.
 These are veterinary students attending other veterinary colleges, and the credit or non-credit they receive as a visiting student is determined by their own university.
 The following is a brief outline (not comprehensive) of information visiting students need to receive.
-It is important that further information is provided by the hosting Department with primary student responsibility, and facilitated by the CVM International Programs Office in the Office of the Dean for Academic and Student Affairs when international students are coming to the College.
+It is important that further information is provided by the hosting department with primary student responsibility, and facilitated by the CVM International Programs Office in the Office of the Dean for Academic and Student Affairs when international students are coming to the college.

 Other vaccinations, such as mumps, measles, rubella, diphtheria and pertussis (whooping cough), a one-time vaccination, are recommended but not required by Iowa State University for non-enrolled students.
 Vaccines are available at the Theilen Health Center for a fee.